ygordreyer/kotor-batch-mod-installer/README.md

 - Creates Android-ready file structure
 - Handles nested directories and file organization
 - Supports mod reordering with up/down buttons
+- Collapsible log area with timestamps
+- Quick access to work and final directories
+- Tooltips for all buttons

 ## Requirements